Vequis-uk/pawsitive-poodles/readme.md

 - Possible Colours - HEX: #C43835 (Red), #407088 (Blue), #132743 (Dark-Blue), #352961 (Dark-Purple), #e6b2c6 (Light-Pink)

 ### Bugs:
 - The form on the contact page, the submission closes instantly.
 I have added an event listener for the click, but I am unsure why this has not resolved it, has worked for myself in the past.
+- About and contact header is not responsive on mobile, yet it is on the home page, needs looking at.